The 2022 Competition is open!

 The original speech categories are:

-- Prepared – An original speech written by the competitor on a topic, chosen, prepared and presented, which may be informative or persuasive in style.
+- Prepared – An original speech written by the competitor on a topic, chosen, prepared and presented, which may be informative, persuasive, or creative in style.
 Please memorize your speech however notes will be allowed.
 Duration: 5-7 minutes

 - Impromptu – An original speech on a topic selected at random by the room monitor.
 The competitor will have a maximum of 5 minutes preparation time.
 Duration: 3-5 minutes.